 As one might expect, the number of prescriptions for alcohol soared.
 A significant amount of the designated supplies were also diverted from their intended destinations by bootleggers and corrupt individuals.

 Churches and clergy had a provision as well.
 It allowed them to receive wine for the sacrament and this also led to corruption.
 There are many accounts of people certifying themselves as ministers and rabbis in order to obtain and distribute large quantities of sacramental wine.

 The Purpose of Prohibition

 In the early 1920s, the consumption rate was 30 percent lower than it was before Prohibition.
 As the decade continued, illegal supplies increased and a new generation began to ignore the law and reject the attitude of self-sacrifice.
-More Americans once again decided to indulge.
+More Americans once again decided to imbibe.

 In a sense, Prohibition was a success if only for the fact that it took years after repeal before consumption rates reached those of pre-Prohibition.

 Advocates for Prohibition thought that once liquor licenses were revoked, reform organizations and churches could persuade the American public not to drink.
 They also believed that “liquor traffickers” would not oppose the new law and saloons would quickly disappear.

 There were two schools of thought among prohibitionists.
 One group hoped to create educational campaigns and believed that within 30 years American would be a drink-free nation.
 However, they never received the support they were looking for.